<rss version="2.0"

 <dc:creator>spæs — lab for spatial aesthetics in sound Berlin</dc:creator>

-<guid isPermaLink="true">https://spaes.org/introduction</guid>
+<guid isPermaLink="true">https://spaes.org/people-main-page</guid>

-that explores how sound shapes spaces and influences human experience.
-We collaborate with artists, designers, researchers, and engineers from diverse fields to explore innovative approaches to thinking about and working with sound as space.
+In collaboration with artists, architects, researchers, and engineers from diverse fields we explore innovative approaches to thinking about and working with sound-as-space.&#38;nbsp;

 </description>